rescript-lang/rescript-compiler/slides/Haskell_meetup.md

   - Native backends: AMD64, IA32, PowerPC, ARM, SPARC
   - Language based OS: Mirage Unikernel (acquired by Docker)
-  - Battle tested: Used for high-frequency trading in volumes of billions of dollars per day.
+  - Battle tested: Used for high-frequency trading in volumes of billions of dollars per day
 - BuckleScript backend :
-  - Great performance with regard to compile-time and runtime
+  - Great performance with regard to both compile-time and runtime
   - *Expressive* and *efficient* FFI
   - Small size (small runtime: *linked only when needed like int64 support*)
   - Module to module separate compilation, support various module systems: Google module/ AMDJS and CommonJS